TiagoCavalcante/lightweight-mariadb/README.md

 * `3306`: MariaDB's port

 ## how to save database content
-To save MariaDB's content you need to mount a volume called in `/var/lib/mysql`
+To save MariaDB's content you need to mount a volume that binds to `/var/lib/mysql`

 ## how to configure
 To configure MariaDB you need to: